 Industry Vs Broader Market

-The Zacks Retail – Miscellaneous industry has outdone the broader Retail – Wholesale sector but has underperformed the Zacks S&P 500 composite over the past year.
+The Zacks Retail – Miscellaneous industry has underperformed the broader Retail – Wholesale sector and the Zacks S&P 500 composite over the past year.

 One-Year Price Performance